Japanese language (Nihongo)

 4. Single “N”

-About No.3, the sound is similar to the one including in the English words “cute”, “beautiful”, “news”, etc.
+About No.3, the pronunciation is similar to the one including in the English words “cute”, “beautiful”, “news”, etc.

 The following tables have all combinations of Japanese syllable.